s-20/unnamed/Details.md

 ## Holding Off

 As previously noted, if you can't come up with all your details right away, that's not a big deal.
 They can be filled in as they come up.

 This works best in a game that's going to last several sessions at least, but you can just claim a detail (again, up to five total) when a situation demands it.
 Remembering the guidelines above, with the one change that it can actually be *very* useful to the specific situation when it comes up.

 The added Detail must *make sense*.
 You can't just throw random little things in to get you out of trouble.
 It needs to have some reasonable explanation within the context of you background, other Details, Skills, or established events.

-For instance, the player controlling Wesley in the Princess Bride could have claimed the Iocane Powder detail right when they needed it to win the battle of the brains.
+For instance, the player controlling Wesley in the Princess Bride could have claimed the iocane powder detail right when they needed it to win the battle of the brains.
 He had been training - hard - to return to Buttercup, was a master strategist, and was quite knowledgeable in how to kill people - it as reasonable to believe that he might do something like develop an immunity to a poison in case something like this came up.

 ## New Details